 Jesus said, “Take up your cross, and follow Me” (Matthew 16:24; Mark 8:34; Luke 9:23).

 To people of the first century, the cross meant death by the slowest, most excruciating, painfully exhausting agony and suffering imaginable, on the very last day of a person’s life.

 The Romans forced convicted criminals to carry their own heavy crosses to their own place of crucifixion.

 Taking up your cross meant carrying your own means of brutal, dishonorable, torture and death with you, surrounded by pushing, shoving, shouting crowds of contemptuous, mocking, jeering tormentors.

 All alone, within the smothering noise of laughing, taunting, sneering shouts, wracked by intense physical and mental pain, you stumble forward on your own hopeless path of death toward the last few moments of your life on earth.

 What we know, for sure, is that crossing the line has never been easy.

-Amazingly, for more than 2,000 years, millions of His followers have made the choice . . . to cross the line.
+Amazingly, for more than 2,000 years, millions of His followers willingly, without hesitation, make the choice . . . to cross the line.